Zielak/cardsGame/docs/server/actionTemplates.md

 // TODO: link that somewhere?
 Read the full description of `QuerableProps`.

-### B) _Player is sending a custom event_
+### B) _Player is sending a custom command_

-Custom event may relate to user clicking some UI button, but it's completely up to you.
+Custom command may relate to user clicking some UI button, but it's completely up to you.
 In `interactions` field provide the name of desired event.

 ```typescript
 interactions: "passTurn"